 How to Change Default Safari Search Engine on iPhone, iPad

-This works to adjust the default search engine in Safari on iOS for all iOS devices, here is what to do:
+This works to adjust the default search engine in Safari on iOS and iPadOS for all devices, here is what to do:

 - Open the Settings app and head to “Safari”